 "They're not going at all," Victor complained.
 "I know it's only been a few months, but it's been a pretty epic disaster so far.
 Mazatl wants to build a system that can figure out how to fix the probes when they break.
-Given that the children are made out of artificial atoms, I'm sure they will break all the time.
 Now, we know what the probes should be doing, and we know how to spot problems.
 But fixing the problems is an entirely different matter.
-We can't tell the AI how to fix the problems because we're talking about problems we haven't even found yet!
-Since the entire probe is subject to decay there is nearly an infinite amount of things that can go wrong.
-Yes, we have the original pattern, but we can't have the children be constantly doing atomic-level scans of themselves - it takes way too long, and the children can't be doing anything else at the time.
-When a problem arises we can't just shut the probe down and have it dissect itself.
-The AI needs to be able to find the problems and repair them without disturbing the ongoing terraformation operation.
-So far the only approach anyone has suggested is to have the AI create a simulation of the probe, recreate the problem, and then randomly try things until the problem goes away.
+We can't tell the AI how to fix the problems because we're talking about problems we haven't even found yet.
+The AI will have to analyze the problem and come up with its own solution - something that resolves the issue but doesn't break anything else.
+So far the only approach anyone has suggested is to have the AI create a simulation of the probe, recreate the problem, and then randomly change the probe design until the problem goes away.
 Do you know how long it takes to find a solution when you do things that way?
 All of eternity!
 These probes are the most complicated machines ever built.
 Trying to fix them by making random changes to their design is complete madness."